hariharansubramanian/AlertChallenge/README.md

 ```
+## Source code categories overview:
+* Controller : Responsible for handling requests and responses and invoking services to compute business logic.
+* Service : Contains Service interfaces and implementations which are invoked by the controller.
+* Validator : Responsible for checking conditions, edge cases and validating data entering the system or returned to the user.
+* Repository : Bridge between the Data and the Database.
+* Model : Data layer containing annotated POJO's
 # Features

 While creatingthis project, my intention was to create a readily bootstrapped integrated project solution for any future REST API needs.